ryukamish/dot/README.md

 New Found Knowledge
 -------------------

-I found a new knowledge today (dated May 09 2022) that bash can debug a script without running it by giving the flags `-x` to bash and it will give a plus sign if the script runs fine and errors if not.
+(dated May 09 2022) I found a new knowledge today that bash can debug a script without running it by giving the flags `-x` to bash and it will give a plus sign if the script runs fine and errors if not.
-Also + and - to the `x` flag will evaluate a block of the script with negative being first and plus being later.
+- The + and - to the `x` flag will evaluate a block of the script with negative being first and plus being later.

+(dated May 18 2022) So the problem was that I wanted to know if my bash script is not giving any errors.
+And I found out about the `-n` flag which is used to check the syntax validity of the bash script.
+And this will give me a heads up which is great.
+- Run scripts with the `-n` flag to check syntax validity.

 TODO